Skip to content

 Pull Path

-The normal ingest path is:
+For cached jobs, the normal ingest path is:

 USB source -> shadow cache -> local target